prometheus/docs/content/blog/2019-01-28-subqueries.md

 Previously if you wanted to have a range selection on a query for your alerting rules or graphing, it would require you to have a recording rule based on that query, and perform range selection on the metrics created by the recording rules.
 Example `max_over_time(rate(my_counter_total[5m])[1h])`.

-When you want some quick results on data spanning days or weeks, it can be quite a bit of wait until you have enough data in your recording rules before it can be used.
+When you want some quick results on data spanning days or weeks, it can be quite a bit of a wait until you have enough data in your recording rules before it can be used.
 Forgetting to add recording rules can be frustrating.
 And it would be tedious to create a recording rule for each step of a query.

-With subquery support, all the wait and frustration is taken care of.
+With subquery support, all the waiting and frustration is taken care of.

 ## Subqueries